-C1/AutoHALT is a low power state entered when the processor core executes the HALT instruction.
-The processor core will transition to the C0 state upon the occurrence of SMI#, INIT#, LINT[1:0] (NMI, INTR), or FSB interrupt message.
-RESET# will cause the processor to immediately initialize itself.
+C1/AutoHALT is a low-power state entered when the processor core executes the HALT instruction.
+The processor core transitions to the C0 state upon the occurrence of SMI#, INIT#, LINT[1:0] (NMI, INTR), or FSB interrupt message.
+RESET# causes the processor to immediately initialize itself.

-A System Management Interrupt (SMI) handler will return execution to either Normal state or the AutoHALT Powerdown state.
-See the Intel 64 and IA-32 Intel® Architectures Software Developer's Manual, Volume 3A/3B: System Programmer's Guide for more information.
+A System Management Interrupt (SMI) A System Management Interrupt (SMI) handler returns execution to either Normal state or the C1/AutoHALT Powerdown state.
+See the Intel® 64 and IA-32 Intel® Architecture Software Developer's Manual, Volume 3A/3B: System Programmer's Guide for more information.

-The system can generate a STPCLK# while the processor is in the AutoHALT Powerdown state.
-When the system deasserts the STPCLK# interrupt, the processor will return execution to the HALT state.
+The system can generate a STPCLK# while the processor is in the C1/AutoHALT Powerdown state.
+When the system deasserts the STPCLK# interrupt, the processor returns execution to the HALT state.

-While in AutoHALT powerdown state the Celeron M processor will process only the bus snoops.
-The processor core will enter a snoopable sub-state (not shown in Figure 2) to process the snoop and then return to the AutoHALT Powerdown state.
+The processor in C1/AutoHALT powerdown state process only the bus snoops.
+The processor enters a snoopable sub-state (not shown in Figure 2) to process the snoop and then return to the C1/AutoHALT Powerdown state.